 All of this nostalgia makes me wonder how these Halloween shenanigans came to be.

 History.com tells us that Halloween likely began 2,000 years ago as the Celtic festival of Samhain (pronounced so-wen).
 The Celts celebrated the New Year on Nov.
 1, so Oct.
-31 was considered the end of the harvest season and the beginning of the cold winter ahead, a time associated with death.
+31 was considered the end of the harvest season.
+This marked the beginning of the cold winter ahead, a time associated with death.
 Fun.

 During the festival of Samhain, it was believed, ghouls roamed the earth.
 To avoid these haints, the Celts dressed up in furs and animal heads and burned stuff.
 These early costumes must have been much more dangerous than a plastic mask and a flammable vinyl clown costume.
 Plus, they probably smelled really bad.
 But, then again, the inside of a rubber mask is no spring bouquet.

-By 1000 A.D., in Samhain tradition, the All Souls’ Day celebration was marked with bonfires, but, now, the costumes included angels, saints, and devils (oh my!).
-All Saints’ Day was known as All-hallows or All-hallowmas, which came from the Middle English Alholowmesse meaning All Saints’ Day (literally “All-hallowed Mass”).
+By 1000 A.D., in Samhain tradition, people marked the All Souls’ Day celebration with bonfires.
+At that time, the costumes included angels, saints, and devils (oh my!).
+All Saints’ Day was known as All-hallows or All-hallowmas.
+The name came from the Middle English Alholowmesse, meaning All Saints’ Day (literally “All-hallowed Mass”).
 So, the night before was called All-Hallows’ Eve and then Halloween.

 The apple also played a part in another old-time Halloween tradition.
 Young unmarried girls would throw apple peels over their shoulders in hopes that the peels would fall in the shape of their future husband’s initials.